 The West End is also a center for entertainment, packed with theaters, nightclubs, bars and restaurants, with great spots to while away an evening throughout Soho and Covent Garden.
 Shoppers should head to Oxford and Regent Streets for high-street brands, Bond Street for luxury brands, Covent Garden for market stalls and boutiques, and Soho for specialist and independent stores.

 Best neighborhood for art and culture

 The South Bank, the stretch along the riverside between Westminster Bridge and Tower Bridge, is a cultural hub and must-visit area for art lovers, theater-goers and architecture buffs.
-This popular area is home to performance spaces such as Shakespeare's Globe and the Southbank Centre (Europe's largest arts venue), as well as gallery giant Tate Modern.
+This popular area is home to performance spaces such as Shakespeare's Globe and the Southbank Centre, as well as gallery giant Tate Modern.

 If you're looking for family entertainment, you'll find the London Dungeon, Sea Life London Aquarium and London Eye all grouped together near Westminster Bridge.
-There are bars and restaurants throughout the neighborhood, but for a true foodie experience, you'll want to choose something from one of the fresh-food stalls at Borough Market or the less-crowded Maltby Street Market, which is in a quieter residential area beyond London Bridge.
+There are bars and restaurants throughout the neighborhood, but for a true foodie experience, choose something from one of the fresh-food stalls at Borough Market or the less-crowded Maltby Street Market, which is in a quieter residential area south of London Bridge.